Oncology Support Programs

 Outpatient palliative medicine is available for patients living with a serious illness.
 Talk with your oncologist to see if this service is right for you as a physician’s order is required.

 Visiting with our certified therapy dogs provide patients and their families with relaxation and distraction from pain, discomfort and stress while improving mood and energy.
-Pet Therapy visits occur the third Thursday of each month.
+Pet Therapy visits occur every Wednesday from 10am-11am.

 Brave and Beautiful